orion3dgames/bomberman-mayhem/README.md

 ## Rules
 - Player move around using keyboard arrows
+- Each player starts with 1 bomb and 1 heart
-- Player can place bombs (1 at a time) by pressing teh scape key on the keyboard
+- Player can place bombs (1 at a time) by pressing the scape key on the keyboard
 - Bomb will explode automatically after 3 seconds (bomb explosion radius is of 4 squares)
-- Anyone in the explosion radius will die
+- Anyone in the explosion radius will lose 1 health
+- Player can find powerups after breaking wall using they bombs
+- Anyone players who gets under 1 health will be considered dead
 - Last player alive will be declared the winner

+## Power Ups Available
+- Heart (will give player 1 extra health)
+- Bomb (will give player 1 extra bomb)

 ## Current Progress
-- Basic framework is in place (21-02-2024)
+- WIP

 ## ASCII Map Maker
 I use https://stmn.github.io/ascii-map-editor/ to generate all the maps.